All Episodes

 These are kids that tried to solder the doors locked every day so they didn't have to get in there.

-These are kids that wrote 89 sucks on roof that you that wouldn't that paint wouldn't cover.
+These are kids that wrote 89 sucks on roof that paint wouldn't cover.

-I mean, these these are these are these are kids that just get to get out of the uncontrolled energy.
+I mean, these are kids that just get together.

 You and I don't have that kind of energy anymore.

-But they're just cheering the achievement of their friends or themselves, then I got I have to be a little bit more lenient here.
+If they're just cheering the achievement of their friends or themselves, then I got, I have to be a little bit more lenient here.

-I mean, you you remember back during the condom craze of the uh late 80s, early 90s.
+I mean, you remember back during the condom craze of the late 80s, early 90s, people said these kids are going to have sex anyway.

 That's why we had to give them condoms.